registries

 "name": "{{ name }}"

-To get information about your container registry, send a GET request to /v2/registry
+To get information about your container registry, send a GET request to /v2/registry.

 This operation is not compatible with multiple registries in a DO account.
-You should use /v2/registries/{registry_name}
+You should use /v2/registries/{registry_name} instead.

 EXEC digitalocean.container_registry.registries.registry_get_legacy